gracenho829/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*
+I tried to get feedback, but they were all positive.
+In order to enhance some features, I tried to think of scenarios where I would feel frustrated if I was a parent or the patient.

+This helped, and so I added more features.
+(Storyboard 11- 13)

+One feature that i found that could use the interaction better was if you could set the threshold.
+This would notify the doctors, the patients, and the parents without having them worry constantly about it .

+This was just an added entry.
+The scene is still implemented quite well in the video so I did not retake it.